Daniel R. Thomas

 - If you get stuck then email me and I can try and unstick you.

-- Write your name on your work and number your answers.
+- Write your full name and CRSid on your work and number your answers.
 If pages are not attached to each other then they should be numbered.

 - Use diagrams when it clarifies your answer.

 - If there is anything you think I could be doing better please do tell me, I am quite open to suggestions for improvement.